KierranM/git-helpers/README.md

 from the upstream remote (or origin if you don't have an upstream), and pushes the changes to your origin (or not at all if it was pulled from origin).

+### Browse
+Running `git browse` will open the current repo in your web browser to the repository page at the current working branch.
+You can specify the remote if you wish to browse a different one in the format `git browse [remote]`.
+If you wish to view a specific branch/tag/commit then you can specify the tree after `remote` in the format `git browse [remote] [tree]`.
+*Note: To use a commit as a tree you must use the full commit hash*

 ## Development

 After checking out the repo, run `bundle` to install dependencies.
 Then, run `bundle exec rake spec` to run the tests.